 Business Setup for ForeignersHow Can Foreigners Set Up a Company in Saudi Arabia

-As the Kingdom opens to the world for business, foreigners have several options to launch a business entity in KSA including options with 100% foreign ownership.
+As the Kingdom opens to the world for business, foreigners have several options to start a business entity in Saudi Arabia including options with 100% foreign ownership.

 Foreigners who want to start or expand a business in Saudi Arabia have a number of different business structure options to choose from.
 The best option for you will depend on your specific needs and circumstances.
-This article will provide an overview of the different business structure options available to foreigners in Saudi Arabia, as well as the key factors to consider when choosing a business structure.
+This article will provide an overview of the different business structure options available to foreigners to set up their business in Saudi Arabia, as well as the key factors to consider when choosing a business structure.

 Can a foreigner set up a business in Saudi Arabia?